 Just be sure not to overdo with the analysis - don’t focus too much on data and stats that you neglect your marketing effort altogether.

 One of the regular mistakes affiliates make is forcing their bids.
 We understand that the market is competitive and that everybody is fighting for that ultimate keyword or key phrase, but that doesn’t mean your piggy bank should suffer aimlessly for it.
 Here’s the thing - being the highest bidder means you get a more visible position but it doesn’t guarantee a click, which is what you are after for.
-Having a prominent position in the search results is all fine and dandy until you realize it’s not quite profitable.
+Having a prominent position in the search results is all fine and dandy until you realise it’s not quite profitable.
 You don’t need to be the highest bidder, especially if you are already paying the average amount per keyword.
 That’ll do and your ad will run enough times to curb your appetite.

 Not to just leave you at that, here’s an example of what you can do.
 Start off with a low(er) click price and increase it periodically (say, every week).
 Granted, there won’t be much traffic at the beginning but it will be cheap.
 Don’t be afraid to experiment a little to achieve greater efficiency.
 After all, the aim is to pay as much as possible for the highest amount of traffic conversion, right?